How can we help?

 How does a second price auction affect my bidding behavior?Arrow down icon

 If you select the maximum bid option, you should begin setting your bids as your true, private value of an engagement or follow.
-Doing so will maximize the value of your campaign by ensuring you gain the optimal amount of impressions without having to worry about overpaying at a high bid level.
+Doing so will maximize the value of your campaign by ensuring you gain the optimal amount of impressions at a price that works for your budget.

 However, by selecting the automatic bid option, you benefit by not having to spend time deciding how much to bid or having to anticipate other advertisers’ bids.
 Instead, you can focus on your marketing objectives, fine-tuning your account, and Tweeting to engage consumers.